ImperialCollegeLondon/sharpy/README.md

 cd ../..
 ```

-4. Anaconda will now install its required packages for the SHARPy environment
+4. Anaconda will now install its required packages for the SHARPy environment.
+This new environment will be created with
+the name `sharpy_env`.

 __Output and binary files__